 Prochlorperazine Injection Dosage and Administration

-For intramuscular administration, inject deeply into the upper, outer quadrant of the buttock.
-Subcutaneous administration is not advisable because of local irritation.
+NOTE ON INJECTION: For intramuscular administration, inject deeply into the upper, outer quadrant of the buttock.

 Subcutaneous administration is not advisable because of local irritation.

-Adult Surgery (for severe nausea and vomiting): Total parenteral dosage should not exceed 40 mg per day.
-Hypotension is a possibility if the drug is given by I.V. injection or infusion.
+Total parenteral dosage should not exceed 40 mg per day.
+Hypotension is a possibility if the drug is given by IV injection or infusion.

-I.M.
-Dosage: 5 to 10 mg (1 to 2 mL) 1 to 2 hours before induction of anesthesia (repeat once in 30 minutes, if necessary), or to control acute symptoms during and after surgery (repeat once if necessary).
+5 mg to 10 mg (1 to 2 mL) 1 to 2 hours before induction of anesthesia (repeat once in 30 minutes, if necessary), or to control acute symptoms during and after surgery (repeat once if necessary).

-In Adult Psychiatric Disorders: Adjust dosage to the response of the individual and according to the severity of the condition.
+Adjust dosage to the response of the individual and according to the severity of the condition.
 Begin with the lowest recommended dose.
-Although response ordinarily is seen within a day or 2, longer treatment is usually required before maximal improvement is seen.
+Although response ordinarily is seen within a day or two, longer treatment is usually required before maximal improvement is seen.

-I.M.
-Dosage: For immediate control of adult schizophrenic patients with severe symptomatology, inject an initial dose of 10 to 20 mg (2 to 4 mL) deeply into the upper outer quadrant of the buttock.
+For immediate control of adult schizophrenic patients with severe symptomatology, inject an initial dose of 10 mg to 20 mg (2 to 4 mL) deeply into the upper, outer quadrant of the buttock.
 Many patients respond shortly after the first injection.
 If necessary, however, repeat the initial dose every 2 to 4 hours (or, in resistant cases, every hour) to gain control of the patient.
-More than three or four doses are seldom necessary.
+More than 3 or 4 doses are seldom necessary.
 After control is achieved, switch patient to an oral form of the drug at the same dosage level or higher.
-If, in rare cases, parenteral therapy is needed for a prolonged period, give 10 to 20 mg (2 to 4 mL) every 4 to 6 hours.
+If, in rare cases, parenteral therapy is needed for a prolonged period, give 10 mg to 20 mg (2 to 4 mL) every 4 to 6 hours.
 Pain and irritation at the site of injection have seldom occurred.